Financial guidance and support, tailored for you.

 As an example, if you’re 40 and looking to protect your spouse and three children, you may want to ladder:

-Typically, the shorter the policy term, the less costly insurance is on an annual basis.
+Typically, the shorter the policy term is, the less costly insurance is on an annual basis.
 Therefore, a laddering approach can be a more cost-effective way to structure a long-term income replacement plan.

-Life insurance can also be used to provide an inheritance.
+A life insurance policy can be used to provide an inheritance.
 For example, if you have three children, you might want each of them to receive $500,000.
 In that case, you’d want a permanent life insurance policy with a $1.5 million death benefit.
 Life insurance proceeds are generally not subject to income tax.

 In addition, life insurance can play an important role in providing liquidity for larger estates that may be subject to estate taxation.
-In 2024, an individual can leave $13.61 million to heirs without paying federal estate or gift tax.
-However, if assets above that limit are illiquid, such as a farm, business or other real estate, families may have to sell these assets to pay the tax, which could at a rate as high as 40%.
+In 2025, an individual can leave $13.99 million to heirs without paying federal estate or gift tax.
+However, if assets above that limit are illiquid, such as a farm, business or other real estate, families may have to sell these assets to pay the tax, which could be at a rate as high as 40%.

 A permanent life insurance policy with death benefits that cover projected estate taxes can give beneficiaries the liquidity they need to preserve the estate.
 Read more on the role of life insurance in estate planning.